Giants lose 2 pitchers to injury in 11-4 loss to Rockies

+"That's kind of how I was raised, to play this game as hard as you can, and no matter what happens, at the end of the day you're going to feel better about yourself, regardless of the outcome," he explained.

+His teammates pitched in, with every player in the starting lineup getting at least one hit.

-David Dahl had a two-run homer off reliever Cory Gearrin as part of Colorado's four-run seventh, the first pinch-hit homer of his career.
+David Dahl had a two-run shot off reliever Cory Gearrin as part of Colorado's four-run seventh, the first pinch-hit homer of his career.

 Trevor Story added a run-scoring triple and Nolan Arenado, Gerardo Parra and Ian Desmond each had an RBI double for the Rockies, who have won 12 of their last 13 games against the Giants at Coors Field.